Skip to main content

 Collect a W-9 from the attorney

-Use Tax1099’s W-9 digital solicitation tool to collect the attorney’s information, such as name, business, and TIN.
+Use Tax1099’s W-9 digital solicitation tool to collect the attorney’s tax information, such as name, business, address, and TIN.

 Verify Tax Identification Number via TIN matching

-Once W-9s are successfully collected, verify the TIN and name combination with IRS records using the real-time Bulk TIN matching feature.
-IRS-authorized platform like Tax1099 provides real-time and bulk TIN Matching.
+Once the W-9s have been successfully collected, verify the TIN and name combination with IRS records using the real-time TIN matching feature (or use bulk TIN matching for high-volume filing) offered by IRS-authorized platform like Tax1099.

 Enter full gross proceeds in Box 10